javiearth/git-course/git-course.md

 $ git cherry-pick 6c3fb3825e4982f665eda06ecf94e04f868cb3ec
 (obviously you'll have another hash)
 ```
 Open the file recipe.md and take a look.
-Only the second recipe (sweet potato cream) has been added to the file, but the hummus recipe is missing.
+Only the second recipe (Banana Oat Pancakes has been added to the file, but the hummus recipe is missing.
 This is because you've only applied the changes done in the second commit.

 ## Conflicts